rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Features

-- Bring your own template for each loading phase
+- Declarative syntax that handles display and loading logic behind the scenes
 - Provides `reload` and `cancel` methods
 - Automatic cancellation of ongoing http requests on cancel/reload/destroy[^note]
 - Configure auto retry and timeout